pilalouis/stake-farm/README.md

 <br/>

 ## Summary
-This is a repo to build your own full stack defi staking application for yield farming, borrowing and lending, or any other project you can think of.
+stake farm is a defi staking application for yield farming, borrowing and lending, or any other project you can think of.
 It allows you to:

 - `stakeTokens`: Add any approved token to the farming contract for yeild farming, collateral, or whatever you want to do.
 - `unStakeTokens`: Remove your tokens from the contract.